 The group is required to adopt amendments to IAS 32 by accounting year commencing April 1, 2014.
-The group is currently evaluating the requirements of IAS 32 amendments and has not yet determined the impact on the consolidated interim financial statements
+The group has evaluated the requirements of IAS 32 amendments and these requirements are not expected to have a material impact on the consolidated financial statements.

-2. Notes to the consolidated interim financial statements
+2. Notes to the consolidated financial statements